 Whether you've already got iOS 16 installed and just want to get the iOS 16.4 update or you're still waiting to take the iOS 16 plunge, you can get the latest software update by heading to the Settings app and tapping General.
 Select Software Update, and then follow the instructions for downloading and installing iOS 16.
 (Before you do, it’s a good idea to back up your iPhone with an archived backup.)
 Our guide on how to download iOS 16 can walk you through the process.

-A few devices capable of running iOS 15 didn't make the cut for iOS 16.
+To install iOS 16, you'll need an iPhone 8 or later.
+That covers any iPhone released in 2017 and beyond.
+That eliminates a few devices capable of running iOS 15 but left out in the cold with iOS 16.
 All iPhone 6s and iPhone 7 models can't upgrade to iOS 16, nor can the original iPhone SE.
 (The 2020 and 2022 versions of the SE are supported, however.)
 The 7th-gen iPod touch is also on the outside looking in.

 Even if your phone supports iOS 16, older phones may miss out on some features.
 As with iOS 15, you'll need a phone with an A12 Bionic processor or later to use features like Live Text and Visual Look Up, both of which see new features in iOS 16.